July 28, 2022 | 2 PM ET / 1 PM CT | On-Demand

-Dive into the world of U.S. employment-based visas and green card options in this updated webinar for 2022.
+If you missed the original session, you’re in luck!
+Tune into this on-demand recording as we dive into the world of U.S. employment-based visas and green card options.
 Various topics will be discussed!
 Among them will include:

 - Common immigration terminology

 To fill high-skilled positions, employers often need to look beyond borders, and doing so means navigating the U.S. immigration system.
 Due to the nuances of each hiring situation and candidate, there are many different types of U.S. nonimmigrant visas available.
 The more HR teams can understand about each visa type, the more confident they can be in securing work authorization for employees.